Stridery/CIS_CG/README.md

 On the whole, the tree structure is convenient in searching what a ray hit, I can search layer after layer, and save time from unnecessary searches.
 But the reason why a put all the boxes and nodes in a same level in a vector is that its more flexible in initializing and checking, without naming every one of them.

   More details are shown in the graph below.

+  Before I start tracing, Igo through all objects to locate the mainBox, and divide it layer after layer, save the smaller boxes in vectors and nodes, and complete the tree structure.
+Then I go through all objects to record them in intersectLists in every boxes they're in.

-### 2.more fuctions
+### 2.more functions
 #### (1)checkPosition
   This is the function for positioning the mainBox.
 I go through all surfaces to check the biggest and smallest xyz value, and let them be positions of the six surfaces of the mainBox.
 #### (2)seperate